oils-for-unix/oils/doc/ref/chap-type-method.md

 The `evalToDict()` method is like the `eval()` method, but it returns a Dict of bindings.

+By default:

-It pushes a new "enclosed frame", and executes the given code.
+1. It pushes a new stack frame, enclosing the captured frame
+1. Executes the given block of code (`Command`)

-Then it copies the frame's bindings into a Dict, and returns it.
-Only the names that don't end with an underscore `_` are copied.
+1. Copies the top frame's bindings into a Dict, and returns it.
+   - Only the names that don't end with an underscore `_` are copied.

 Example: